0xAX/linux-insides/SyncPrim/sync-3.md

 which is defined in the [kernel/time/timer.c](https://github.com/torvalds/linux/blob/master/kernel/time/timer.c) source code file.
 The `schedule_timeout` function makes the current task sleep until the given timeout.

 That is all about the `__down_common` function.
-A task which wants to acquire a lock which is already acquired by another task will be spinned in the infinite loop while it will not be interrupted by a signal, the given timeout will not be expired or the task which holds a lock will not release it.
+A task which wants to acquire a lock which is already acquired by another task will be spun in the infinite loop while it will not be interrupted by a signal, the given timeout will not be expired or the task which holds a lock will not release it.
 Now let's look at the implementation of the `up` function.

 The `up` function is defined in the [same](https://github.com/torvalds/linux/blob/master/kernel/locking/semaphore.c) source code file as `down` function.
 As we already know, the main purpose of this function is to release a lock.
 This function looks: